Okipa/laravel-brickables/README.md

 ### Create your own content brick

-Create your own content brick by following these steps :
+Create your own content brick by following these steps:

 #### 1. Create a new content brick type

-* Add a new content brick type in your `config/brickable` config file :
+* Add a new content brick type in your `config/brickable` config file:

 ```php
 'types' => [